toast1599/qc/README.md

 # qc (Quick Count) 🚀

-A blazingly fast source code auditor and line counter built in Rust.
+A faster source code auditor and line counter built in Rust.

 `qc` is designed to give you an instant breakdown of your codebase composition.
 It uses **Memory Mapping (Mmap)** and **Parallel Directory Walking** to scan thousands of files in milliseconds.